How to Get the Compensation You Deserve After Being Injured by an Unlicensed Truck Driver in Georgia

 What if the Drivers License is Expired?

-The car driver would still be responsible for any damages or injuries they caused in the accident, regardless of whether the truck driver had a valid Commercial Driver’s License (CDL) or not.
-However, if there were proof that an improperly trained or licensed truck driver caused or contributed to the crash, a driver may still be able to pursue legal action against the trucker and their employer for negligence.
+In most cases, if a car driver caused an accident with a truck, the lack of licensing of the truck driver would not necessarily matter in determining who is at fault.
+The car driver would be responsible for any damages or injuries they caused in the accident.
+However, if there was proof that an unlicensed truck driver caused or contributed to the crash, the driver of the car may still be able to pursue legal action against the trucker and their employer.

 Potentially.
 If you are injured in a truck accident caused by an unlicensed driver, you may be entitled to more compensation than you would be if the driver had been licensed.
 This is because the unlicensed driver may have been negligently or intentionally operating the truck illegally, and, if so, this may have contributed to the accident.